 The more you know, the better able you will be to decipher a great dog trainer from the last-in-class graduates.

 4. Consider Online Training

 If, after following tips 1-3, you have not found a great force-free dog trainer in your area, consider taking your training online.
-There are a plethora of online schools who offer dog training classes from puppy training on up to advanced agility, nosework, and rally obedience.
+There are a plethora of online schools that offer dog training classes from puppy training to advanced agility, nose work, and rally obedience.